JoernEngel/joernblog/engel_coding.md

 Definitely beats Charles' heuristic, which afaics is used by Huff0 as well.
 Package-merge would be optimal, but I expect it to be noticeably slower.

+UPDATE:
+Here is the [source code](engel_coding.c).
+If you find any bugs or improvements, I would appreciate a comment.
+License should probably be 2-clause BSD, but I haven't talked to legal folks yet.